-• It is not uncommon to have swelling and bruising around the surgical area -- from your hip to your toes.
+• It is not uncommon to have swelling and bruising all up and down the surgical area -- from your hip to your toes.
 Ice and elevation will help with this.
 Remember, if you are on your feet you are going to have swelling in your ankles and toes.